 - Expenses-both in the short and long terms.

-Cash flow from operating activities is the undisputed marker of a company’s liquidity and financial strength.
+CFO is the undisputed marker of a company’s liquidity and financial strength.
 It measures how much money (notionally referred to as ‘cash’ here) has entered the firm’s corpus and how much has exited.

 It measures the current market situation of that firm’s primary products and services, to give just two examples.

-CFO reflects the following metrics in detail:
+It reflects the following metrics in detail:

 - All accounts receivable and outstanding payments from other entities.